 Consider the following:

-- Last Will & Testament – are your children’s distributions going to be made outright?
+- Last Will & Testament – are your children’s distributions going to made out right?
 Are they minors?
-If so, your ex-spouse will likely be named guardian over the assets, to which he/she will effectively have control.
+If so, your ex spouse will likely be named guardian over the assets to which he / she will effectively have control.

 Durable Power of Attorney – is your ex-spouse designated to legally act on your behalf?
 Some power of attorney documents do not address whether the power terminates upon divorce.